jie311/SASC-YOLOX-1/README.md

 ## https://github.com/jingjing-maker/SASC-YOLOX

 ## Introduction
-Self-atention and self-cooperation YOLOX (SASC-YOLOX) is av improved network based on YOLOX, with simple strategies but significant performance!
-It aims to extract precise smoke features and is applied to smoke detection. aims to bridge the gap between research and industrial communities.
+Self-Atention and Self-Cooperation YOLOX (SASC-YOLOX) is aN improved network based on YOLOX, with simple strategies but significant performance!
+It aims to extract precise smoke features and is applied to smoke detection.
 This repo is an implementation of PyTorch version SASC-YOLOX.

 In addition, we provide a smoke dataset composed of real smoke images and annotate it manually, termed the annotated real smoke of Xi’an Jiaotong University (XJTU-RS).
-These real images are from two benchmark datasets: [CVPR](https://cvpr.kmu.ac.kr/) and [USTC](http://smoke.ustcdu.cn/datasets.html), and our [XJTU-RS](https://pan.baidu.com/s/13RMPlD8nStn_QzPEo7StEg ) dataset is available, and code is <b>cifr<b>.
+These real images are from two benchmark datasets: [CVPR](https://cvpr.kmu.ac.kr/) and [USTC](http://smoke.ustcdu.cn/datasets.html).
+Our [XJTU-RS](https://pan.baidu.com/s/15OjjiqiFXYHkzgbyIKP4QQ) dataset is available, and code is <b>CIFR<b>.

 <!-- For more details, please refer to our [report on Arxiv](https://arxiv.org/abs/2107.08430). -->